Have your content ready.

 We all hear the hype about content these days.
 The popular saying “Content is King” can be heard ringing from many a marketing blog and Content Strategist has become a very real profession.

-My belief is that content, or at least an outline of the content to be created, should be like your logo and your corporate colors.
+I believe that content, or at least an outline of the content to be created, should be like your logo and corporate colors.
 It should be there when you walk in the door to start your web design.
 And if it isn’t, there is some serious work to be done to flush out at least a fraction of it right away.

 Or, we can go into the site design with some clarity and some content in hand.